The OSR Seminar Experience

 Some suggestions to make your time at the seminar as comfortable as possible:

 - Arrive on time.
 We start promptly at 9:00AM with “check-in” on the first day starting at approximately 8:30AM

 - Dress casual.
 Jeans and t-shirts are perfectly appropriate.
 Bring a sweater/sweatshirt in case the room is too cold

-- We’ll provide you with what you need.
-Food, beverages, equipment for lab as applicable, handouts, pen, paper, etc. If there’s something else you need while you’re there, just ask!
+- We’ll provide you almost everything you can think of.
+Breakfast, an unlimited supply of beverages and snacks, handouts, pen, paper, etc. If there’s something else you need while you’re there, just ask!

 - ASK QUESTIONS.
 In a public seminar, we won’t be able to cater the seminar to you alone, but if you don’t ask questions to ensure you understand the material (and help us understand that you’re grasping it), you really only have yourself to blame.
 Again, maximize your experience…you paid for it!

 Bottom-line: Our intent is not to perform a “brain dump” on you and whisk you out the door with good luck wishes.
 We know that sometimes that burning question only comes after you’re home and have had the time to digest the material.
 Maybe it doesn’t come up until months later, and you’re deeply involved in your project.
 No matter.
 You can relax, because now you’re a member of the OSR seminar “family”.